Beware the Unsubscribe Scam

 The so-called “Nigerian prince emails” are a prime example.
 These emails got their name because so many of them originate in Nigeria, and because once upon a time, they all had the same story line: I’m a member of the royal family in Nigeria but I’ve been forced to flee in a military coup…if you’ll help me get my money out of the country, I’ll split it with you.
 The end result was that the victim lost tens of thousands of dollars or more in trying to gain access to imaginary millions.

 Over the years, as word of this kind of email fraud has spread, scammers have had to play catch up in order to continue to cheat their victims.
 A new tactic that’s apparently making its way around the internet is a phishing attempt that’s actually disguised as an annoying spam email.
 How would that work?

 By getting you to click a phony “unsubscribe” button.

-Phishing attempts are another form of spam email that try to entice you or coerce you into complying with the scammer’s intentions.
-Whether it’s clicking a link that downloads malicious software to your computer, or directing you to a webpage that looks legitimate but actually steals all of your personal identifiable information (and therefore, your identity), phishing emails are a dangerous tool of the trade.
+Phishing attempts are another form of spam email that tries to entice you or coerce you into complying with the scammer’s intentions.
+Whether it’s clicking a link that downloads malicious software to your computer or directing you to a webpage that looks legitimate but actually steals all of your personal identifiable information (and therefore, your identity), phishing emails are a dangerous tool of the trade.

 Savvy scammers have leveraged the power of annoying spam and dangerous phishing emails by combining them.
 The result is a barrage of identical-looking spam emails that promise everything from weight loss to skin care products to work from home job opportunities, all of which offer you multiple chances to click unsubscribe in order to stop receiving the emails.
 Once you’ve received ten or fifteen of them, you’re more likely to do anything it takes to put a stop to them.